brocaar/chirpstack-docs/content/install/quick-install.md

 ---
-title: Full install on Ubuntu
+title: Quick Install
 menu:
   main:
-    parent: installing
+    parent: install
     weight: 1
 ---

-## Full installation on Ubuntu 16.04 LTS
+## Quick Install

-This tutorial describes the steps needed to setup the LoRa Server project on an Ubuntu 16.04 LTS instance.
+This tutorial describes the steps needed to setup the LoRa Server project on a single Ubuntu 16.04 LTS instance.
 Note that this version of Ubuntu is not required by LoRa Server, but is used in this tutorial as it is the latest Ubuntu LTS version.
-Please refer to the [installation]({{< ref "install/install.md" >}}) page for more generic installation instructions.
+Please refer to the other install pages for more generic installation instructions.

 ### Assumptions